Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates

-We propose researchers use tensor completion to draw causal inferences with multivariate longitudinal data.
-We argue the approach does not make strong parametric assumptions about the relationship between jurisdictions and time periods, more accurately measures the effect of the government mandates adopted during the COVID-19 pandemic, and therefore should be considered as an additional tool for studying the pandemic.
-We present our argument in five sections.
-Section \ref{sec:back} reviews the literature.
-In particular, we present an empirical paradox in which a meta-analysis of observational studies estimate the benefit of mask-wearing directives to be five times higher than a randomized controlled trial (\emph{cf.}~\cite{talic2021effectiveness} and \cite{abaluck2021impact}).
-We provide evidence suggesting the discrepancy is due to confounding.
-Section \ref{sec:bias} presents our first contribution, the reevaluation of three mandates adopted by U.S. states during the COVID-19 pandemic.
-We demonstrate the proposed method better fits the data than other, popular longitudinal analyses.
-In addition, the estimated effect is closer to the randomized controlled trial, providing a possible resolution to the empirical paradox introduced in Section \ref{sec:back}.
-Section \ref{sec:tensor_completion} presents our second contribution, a theoretical justification for using tensor completion to estimate causal effects with multivariate longitudinal data.
-It also describes our computational approach in detail.
+It is for this reason that we propose researchers arrange multivariate longitudinal data as a tensor and use tensor completion to estimate causal effects.
+We argue the approach does not make as strong parametric assumptions about the relationship between jurisdictions and time periods, can more accurately measure the effect of the government mandates adopted during the COVID-19 pandemic, and therefore should be considered as an additional tool for studying the pandemic.
+We present our argument in three sections.
+Section \ref{sec:back} introduces the proposed approach, provides a theoretical justification, and outlines inference.
+Section \ref{sec:covid} reevaluates three mandates adopted by U.S. states during the COVID-19 pandemic.
 Section \ref{sec:discussion} concludes with a discussion.
-Our main takeaway is that while the proposed approach can be applied whenever multivariate longitudinal data are available, we believe it is particularly timely as governments increasingly rely on longitudinal data to choose between mandates.
-Governments should use all available data to choose mandates that best balance public health and individual liberties as new waves of COVID-19 variants are expected to follow delta and omicron \cite{callaway2021beyond}.
+The proof of the main theorem and a simulation study are provided in the Appendix.
+Our main conclusion is that while the proposed approach can be applied whenever multivariate longitudinal data are available, we believe it is particularly timely as governments increasingly rely on longitudinal data to choose among policies such as mandates during public health emergencies.